 Statistically speaking, BuiltWith revealed that WordPress powers about 50% of the top 1-million websites across the globe.

 Of course, being the most popular is not a guarantee that it is the best option.
 At present, Shopify may be the best E-Commerce platform to use.
 The numbers do not lie, however.
 Shopify is actually trailing behind WooCommerce.
 Specifically, this refers to its usage in the top 1-million websites worldwide.

 In Freelancing websites alone, Upwork currently lists over 8,000 WordPress-related jobs and about 1,500 WooCommerce-related projects.
 Freelancer.com has more or less 1,300 WordPress-related jobs on its current list.
 A handful of freelancers also get hired from other freelancing websites like Fiverr, Guru.com, and other job portals so we can also expect WordPress job listings there.
 These listings usually change daily.

-So how much does the average WordPress developer make?
-Well, SimplyHired approximates that the annual median salary for WordPress jobs is around $70,000.
-The entry-level salary is ~$32,000, while the experienced developer makes as much as $155,000 a year.
+So, how much does the average WordPress developer make?
+SimplyHired approximates that the annual median salary for WordPress jobs is around $70,000.
+The entry-level salary is ~$32,000 while the experienced developer makes as much as $155,000 a year.

-Of course, these numbers may vary a lot when the jobs are outsourced here in the Philippines.
-But the idea there is clear: WordPress and WooCommerce job opportunities are limitless.
+These numbers, however, vary a lot when the jobs are outsourced here in the Philippines.
+The main point is clear: WordPress and WooCommerce job opportunities are limitless.

-And you get this: 25% of WordPress users make a full-time living off this platform.
+Get this: 25% of WordPress users make a full-time living on this platform.

 MSMEs / SMBs Planning to do E-Commerce

-It is surprising that so many companies or entrepreneurs still don’t have a website or online presence.
-If you don’t have one, you are losing out on the opportunity to grow your business!
+It is surprising that so many companies or entrepreneurs still do not have a website or online presence.
+If you do not have one yet, you are losing out on the opportunity to grow your business!

 With the Filipino’s digitally-driven lifestyle, companies must adapt to generate revenue.